JaneWen23/MyGarden/README.md

     note that this will also create a commit (the commit you cherry-picked becomes a new commit to your current branch).

     for more information, refer to: https://blog.csdn.net/a1056244734/article/details/112908080

     3.6. revert a commit

         git revert COMMIT

     Reverse commit specified by COMMIT and commit the result. i.e., withdraw a commit and commit on the withdrawal.
+But the name "revert" is better than withdraw, because it is technically the reverse of the target commit. and, if you revert twice, you will get the same as "no revert taken", which is better described by "revert".

     NOTE: This requires your working tree to be clean (no modifications from the HEAD commit).